NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/standalone-module/README.md

     - **Ingress** allow Snapmirror data transfer TCP port 11105
     - **Ingress** allow ssh port 22
     - **Ingress** allow https port 443
-    - **Egress** allow all traffic
+    - **Egress** allow all out bound traffic

 * Two new AWS secrets.
 One that contains the fsxadmin password and another that contains the SVM admin password.

-* Create a new FSx for Netapp ONTAP file-system in your AWS account named "_terraform-fsxn_".
-The file-system will be created with the following configuration parameters:
+* A new FSx for Netapp ONTAP file-system.
+Much of the configuration is defined in the `variables.tf` file, but the following are the default values:
     * 1024Gb of storage capacity
-    * Multi AZ deployment type
+    * Generation 1 Multi AZ deployment type
     * 128Mbps of throughput capacity
+    * 1 HA pair

-* Create a Storage Virtual Maching (SVM) in this new file-system named "_first_svm_"
+    * 1 Storage Virtual Machine (SVM)

-* Create a new FlexVol volume in this SVM named "_vol1_" with the following configuration parameters:
+    * 1 FlexVol volume with the following configuration parameters:
-    * Size of 1024Mb
+        * Size of 2TB - Thin provisioned
+        * Junction path of /vol1
+        * Security style of UNIX
-    * Storage efficiencies mechanism enabled
+        * Storage efficiencies enabled
         * Auto tiering policy with 31 cooling days
         * post-delete backup disabled

 ## Prerequisites